 Born in Santa Monica, Soheil Nasseri began studying the piano at the age of five and at the age of twenty moved to New York in part to study with Karl Ulrich Schnabel.
 In 2001 Mr. Nasseri became a protégé of Jerome Lowenthal who remains Mr. Nasseri’s mentor today.
 Other important teachers include Irina Edelman, Claude Frank, and Clinton Adams.

-Soheil Nasseri resides in Berlin, Germany.
+Soheil Nasseri resides in Berlin, Germany and New York City.